-Craig E. Hunsaker has served as Executive Vice President, People & Culture since September 2016, and General Counsel since March 2017.
+Craig E. Hunsaker has served as Executive Vice President, People & Culture since September 2016, and as General Manager of our subsidiary, EOS imaging S.A.S, since September 2023.
+From March 2017 to July 2023, he also served as our General Counsel.
 Prior to joining us, from April 2014 until September 2016, Mr. Hunsaker was a consultant in the areas of human resources and employment law including, from April 2014 to September 2014, Senior Advisor, Human Resources, for General Atomics, a San Diego-based defense contractor.
 Prior to that, from August 2009 until March 2014, he served as Senior Vice President, Global Human Resources and Vice President, Legal Affairs at NuVasive, Inc. Before joining NuVasive, Inc., Mr. Hunsaker was a practicing lawyer, specializing in trade secret protection and employment law.
 He was a partner in, and Managing Member of, the San Diego offices of law firms Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., and Fish & Richardson, P.C., and an associate in the San Diego offices of law firms Brobeck, Phleger & Harrison, LLP and Cooley LLP, and the Los Angeles office of Morgan, Lewis and Bockius, LLP.
 He received his Juris Doctorate from Columbia University School of Law, and a B.S. degree in Finance and International Business from Brigham Young University.
 He is admitted to practice law in all state and federal courts in the State of California.